Streats22/LaraGrapePackage/CUSTOM_BLOCKS_README.md

 ---

-**The custom block builder and site settings system make LaralGrape incredibly flexible and powerful! 🚀**
+**LaraGrape makes it easy to build, manage, and customize blocks and site settings as a package in your Laravel projects! 🧑‍🎨**